-The house system did much in those early years to encourage students to progress.
+The house system at Wath Academy dates back to our humble beginnings and it did much in those early years to encourage students to progress.
 New students would join a house rather than a tutor group and they would have a house master or mistress to guide them through their education from the day they started until the day they left school.
+All games and academic endeavours were celebrated as house, not individual, achievements.